ManonPaineau/image_analysis_P.viticola/README.md

    - other problems ? you can edit directly the image in imageJ or by other methodology.
   	Make sure to not change the name of the image. hope it does not happend to offen !

-  At the end of the step 1, you can close all the windows without saving anything.

 ### STEP 2 Identification